Real-Time Application Dashboard with Yii2, Node.js, MySQL and Chart.js

 nodejs yii2 mysql chartjs 01

-1. The next step is to add a to “CityController.php” that will notify the Node.js of the data changes by using the “myCurl” function that we created earlier.
+1. The next step is to add a script to “CityController.php” that will notify the Node.js of the data changes by using the “myCurl” function that we created earlier.

 2. Change “actionCreate” to this